 Montclair State University is committed to the full inclusion of students with disabilities in all curricular and co-curricular activities as mandated by Section 504 of the Rehabilitation Act of 1973.
 The Disability Resource Center (DRC) will assist you in receiving the accommodations and services necessary to equalize access.
 The DRC provides assistance to students with physical, sensory, learning, psychological, neurological, and chronic medical disabilities.
 Please contact our Disability Resources Center if you have have questions or require assistance.

-Our International Student Orientation week will be held from Monday, August 26th – Friday, August 30th and is mandatory for all new international students.
-You should plan to arrive to campus on Monday, August 26th.
+Our International Student Orientation week for the spring semester will be held from Monday, January 13th – Friday, January 17th and is mandatory for all new international students.
+You should plan to arrive to campus on Monday, January 13th.
 A detailed schedule will be sent out via your Montclair State email address and can be accessed here.

 For any questions regarding International Student Orientation, please email firstname.lastname@example.org